psc-g/psc-g.github.io/_posts/2020-02-24-interviewing-at-google.markdown

 Congratulations, you have interviews scheduled!
 This is already a great achievement (not everyone gets invited to interviews), so you should feel proud of yourself.
 Here are a few important things to keep in mind:
 *  **Think of it as a conversation, not an interrogation.** Although there is clearly a power imbalance in the interview, we're not there trying to trick you or cause you to make mistakes.
 In fact, most of us are actually secretly rooting for you!
 *  **Talk through your thought process.** Make sure you verbalize what's going on in your head, especially before you start putting code on the whiteboard.
 As interviewers, we need to provide evidence for your good performance, so talking through your thinking helps us gather this evidence.
+Further, it makes it easier for us to help you if you're going astray into a part of the problem where we don't really want to spend time.
 If you stay silent and go straight to writing incorrect code, I won't know if it's because you're way off track or if there was a simple misunderstanding in your thought process.
 On the flip side, if you stay silent and go straight to writing perfect code, I won't know if you're really smart or if you've already seen the question I just asked.
 *  **Naive solutions are great starting points.** Don't feel obliged to try to come up with the most efficient solution right off the bat.
 Starting with the naive solution is a great strategy for a few reasons:
    *  Even though the question may seem trivial, there are usually some tricky edge-cases that are hard to anticipate.
 They're _much_ easier to find and resolve with a naive solution.
    *  It allows you to put code on the board very quickly, which is great for gathering evidence in your favour!